kkoeplin/CS361-Micro/README.md

 Example:
 import requests

-# URL of the microservice endpoint
 url = 'http://localhost:5013/get_random_exercise'

-# Valid body part input
 body_part = 'upper arm'

-# Construct the URL with the desired body part as a query parameter
 request_url = f"{url}?bodyPart={body_part}"

-# Send a GET request to the microservice endpoint
 response = requests.get(request_url)

-# Print the chosen exercise received
 print("Exercise:", response.json())

 7) The user will be prompted to input another body part after receiving the response.